mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A tribute to Colt’s world-class reputation, the L36 is cheap, easily concealed, and abundant on the streets.
 In order to be easily transferred between corporate security rookies, the weapon feafeatures an ownership swap feature that has been abused by cops and crooks alike.
 A perfect throwaway weapon.

-{REMOVE ME} - Wireless Bonus: The user can alter ownership data with a Minor Action.

 **Fichetti Security 600**

 Designed as a light sidearm for security forces, the thirty-round magazine allows them to miss a ton and not worry about running out of ammo.
 This also makes it great for deckers.
 The Security 600 comes with a detachable folding stock and laser sight.